walnuthq/madara-docs/docs/quickstart/devnet.md

 These installation instructions assume you are using a Linux or macOS.
 For Windows, please utilize [WSL2](https://learn.microsoft.com/en-us/windows/wsl/).

-Before installing specific tooling, make sure your system is up to date:
-1. `sudo ap update`
-1. `sudo apt upgrade`

-TODO: what about updates for macOS?

-Then continue with the specific tooling:
-1. Install [Starkli](https://book.starkli.rs) CLI: Run `curl https://get.starkli.sh | sh` to install `starkliup`.
-Then restart your terminal and run `starkliup` to install the CLI.
-1. Install [Scarb](https://docs.swmansion.com/scarb/) CLI: Run `curl --proto '=https' --tlsv1.2 -sSf https://docs.swmansion.com/scarb/install.sh | sh`.
-Then restart your terminal.

 ### Install Madara CLI

-Furthermore, you will need to install Madara CLI:
+You should start by installing the main tool for running Madara, the Madara CLI:
 1. Clone its repository with: `git clone https://github.com/madara-alliance/madara-cli.git`
-1. Enter the new foler with: `cd madara-clì`
+1. Enter the new folder with: `cd madara-clì`
 1. Initialize its Git submodules with: `git submodule update --init --recursive`

+### Install specific tooling

+Then continue with the specific tooling used in this tutorial (and in others):
+1. Install [Starkli](https://book.starkli.rs) CLI: Run `curl https://get.starkli.sh | sh` to install `starkliup`.
+1. Install [Scarb](https://docs.swmansion.com/scarb/) CLI: Run `curl --proto '=https' --tlsv1.2 -sSf https://docs.swmansion.com/scarb/install.sh | sh`.
+1. Restart your terminal and finish installing the tools by running `starkliup`.

 ## Run a devnet chain with Madara CLI